castai/docs/docs/getting-started/aks/aks.md

 ![img.png](../screenshots/connect-aks-3.png)

 That’s it!
 Your cluster is onboarded.
-Now you can enable CAST AI [Autoscaler](../../product-overview/console/autoscaler.md) to keep your cluster configuration optimal.
+Now you can enable the CAST AI [Autoscaler](../../product-overview/console/autoscaler.md) to keep your cluster configuration optimal.

 !!! note ""
-   Due to various reasons it sometime takes longer to validate the Azure credentials.
-Multiple re-runs of the onboarding script are required.
+   Due to various reasons, it may sometimes take longer to validate the Azure credentials.
+Multiple re-runs of the onboarding script may be required.

 ## Actions performed by the onboarding script